M-Scott-Lassiter/jest-geojson/CONTRIBUTING.md

 ### Project Structure

 All distribution files are contained in the `src` folder.
-The `tests` folder contains the scripts used to verify the matchers work as designed (using the matchers themselves!)
+The `tests` folder contains the scripts used to verify the matchers work as designed (using the matchers themselves!).

+`core` contains the functions that `matchers` use.

 ```
 ├── src
+│   ├── core
+│   │   ├── boundingBoxes
+│   │   ├── coordinates
+│   │   ├── features
+│   │   ├── featureCollections
+│   │   ├── functional
+│   │   ├── geometries
+│   │   └── geometryCollections
 │   ├── matchers
 │   │   ├── boundingBox
 │   │   ├── coordinate